Parallel Weighted Random Sampling

 \section{Conclusions and Future Work}

 We have presented parallel algorithms for a wide spectrum of weighted sampling problems running on a variety of machine models.
 The algorithms are at the same time efficient in theory and sufficiently simple to be practically useful.
 Our experiments show that alias table computation can be parallelized efficiently.
 For random inputs, the variant \psag combines the high construction speedup of \twolvl with the query performance of a normal, single-level alias table.
 For skewed inputs, \osens and even more so its variant \osnd show excellent query performance.

-Future work can address the trade-off between parallel alias tables and (distributed) 2-level alias tables (fast queries versus fast scalable construction).
-We can also consider support of additional machine models such as GPUs as well as MapReduce or of other big data tools like Thrill \cite{sanders2016_1} or Spark \cite{Spark16}.
-For example, the solution to \POne based on Theorem~\ref{thm:dist_simple}-(\ref{eq:expected}) could be implemented on top of Thrill using its prefix sum primitive.
-It might also be possible to transfer some of the distributed data structures.
-For example, the variant of Theorem~\ref{thm:dist_simple}-(\ref{eq:replicated}) could be supported by emulating the behavior of $p=\sqrt{n}$ PEs.
-Storing the $\sqrt{n}$ second-level tables as elementary objects in the big data tool ensures load balancing and fault tolerance; a replicated meta-table of size $\sqrt{n}$ can be used to assign samples to groups.
+Since the preparation of this paper, we have supervised a Master's thesis exploring alias table construction and querying on GPUs \cite{mahpl}.
+With careful consideration of GPUs' memory systems, significant speedups over CPUs can be achieved, but table size is limited by the available memory.

-We can probably improve the work bound of \PRes by exploiting integer keys for the distributed priority queue.
-We could also study additional variants of reservoir sampling, \eg in a sliding window setting or sampling with replacement.
+Future work could consider further implementations, such as the block-wise algorithm of Section~\ref{se:block}.
+For implementing \PWithout one could perhaps obtain constant factor improvements by studying more accurate estimators for the output size of a sample with replacement.
+For \PPerm it would be interesting to see whether our transformation to integer sorting in a small range is worthwhile in practice compared to direct radix sorting or state-of-the-art comparison-based sorting algorithms.